See the pyramids of Giza, Saqqara and Dashur.

 Day 5 Luxor

-This morning, take a tour of Luxor's west bank.
+This morning, take a tour of Luxor's West Bank.
 Explore the Valley of the Kings, where you can descend into tombs decorated with surprisingly bright hieroglyphics, as well as the Valley of the Queens, the Temple of Hatchepsut and the Colossi of Memnon.
 After lunch, the rest of the day is spent sailing to Edfu, where you'll spend the night.
-It's a peaceful afternoon: we like just sitting out on deck and watching the landscape grow steadily more rural.

 Day 6 Luxor